Current Limit is 25,000 Members

 Update (May 22): Microsoft says that the increased limit for Teams membership (10,000) is now available worldwide.

-The increase boosts the previous limit for members in a team from 2,500.
-Microsoft has steadily increased the number since the product’s introduction to make Teams better able to cope with the need for large-scale communications inside big organizations.
-Given that Teams is now used by 420,000 organizations, including 89 of the Fortune 100, the need to support large teams is obvious.
+https://office365itpros.com/2021/01/28/office-365-insights-microsoft-fy21q2-results/Microsoft has steadily increased the Teams membership limit since the product’s introduction to make Teams better able to cope with the need for large-scale communications inside big organizations.
+Given that 117 organizations have more than 100,000 Teams users and 2,700 have more than 10,000, the need to support large teams is obvious.
 I’m sure that Accenture, the largest user of Teams, will welcome the change as they probably have large teams in their 500,000 user base.

 Team, Groups, Yammer, and Limits

-Originally, the limit of 1,000 members was based on the limit for Office 365 Groups, but the scalability characteristics of Teams and Groups are markedly different because Teams members do not need the same level of concurrent access to the group mailbox as Groups does.
-Teams uses an Azure data service for its messages while Groups stores its conversations in the Inbox folder of the group mailbox.
+Originally, the limit was was based on the capacity of Office 365 Groups (now Microsoft 365 Groups), but the scalability characteristics of Teams and Groups are markedly different because Teams members do not need the same level of concurrent access to the group mailbox as Groups does.
+Teams uses the Azure Cosmos DB service for its messages while Groups stores its conversations in the Inbox folder of the group mailbox.